Surf Workout Programs

 OH MY GOD THAT WAS A LOT OF TYPING.

 I hope that helps you.
 I think it should.
-Realise that professional level surf-training is for professionals.
+Realize that professional level surf-training is for professionals.
 You need to find where you’re at before doing the highly dynamic exercise.
-Get flexible, improve your tissue health, build your basic strength capacity, and get in the ocean as much as you can.
+Get flexible, improve your tissue health, build your basic strength capacity.
+And get in the ocean as much as you can.

 If you have questions, want to know what you should be working on, or want to work one-on-one with some program design, email me [email protected]